Why Proper Evacuation Matters in HVAC Systems

 Vacuum Pump Oil

 Fresh oil is critical for pump performance.
-Contaminated oil reduces efficiency and limits how deep the vacuum can go.
+Contaminated or moisture-saturated oil reduces efficiency and limits how deep the vacuum can go.
+Change oil before each job, or whenever the sight glass shows cloudiness or discolouration.

 Typical HVAC evacuation targets: